goriponsoft/DRAM-Tester-x1x4-lcd/README.md

 - 4bit DRAM Test: Select whether to test 4bit DRAM with priority given to speed ("Speedy") or strictly ("Strict").
 - Power5V Voltage: Check the voltage of the 5V power supply and select whether to abort the test ("Check") or ignore it and continue the test ("Ignore") if the voltage is abnormal.
 In the case of USB power, the voltage of the power supply may drop and the test may not be performed correctly.
 - Erase EEPROM: You can initialize the settings by erasing the contents of the EEPROM (values for correction, etc. remain).
 When erasing is complete, you will be forced to exit the settings change mode.
 - View Power12V: Displays voltage of 12V power supply and voltage error.
 If 12V power supply voltage is not appropriate, the 4116 DRAM cannot be tested.
-Please reset when exiting.
+Please reset when exiting. *Voltage cannot be displayed if the socket power is turned off.
 - View Button & Power5V: Displays button test and 5V power status.
 Please reset when exiting.
 - Save and Exit: Save the changes, exit setting change mode, and proceed to normal DRAM model number selection.
 Changes will not be saved unless you exit setting change mode.
 If you do not want to save, you can avoid saving by resetting without making a decision with this item.